88Rehaan88/88Rehaan88/README.md

 # Hi there, I'm Rehaan! 👋

 I'm a student of Data Science with a strong interest in NLP, Machine Learning, LLMs and AI agents..
-I love building projects that solve real-world problems and sharing my knowledge with the community.
+I love building projects and working on anything related to data science and AI.

 ## **About Me 🌟**